showSidebars ==

 Getting around a grim theorem

 Much of the work in the realm of mechanism theorem is aimed at addressing the famous fundamental Gibbard-Satterthwaite Impossibility Theorem.
-Prof Chatterji explains, “This theorem states that if you do not put any a priori structure on preferences of agents, then the only institutions that will elicit truthful information about their preferences in all situations are going to be dictatorships.”
+Chatterji explains, “This theorem states that if you do not put any a priori structure on preferences of agents, then the only institutions that will elicit truthful information about their preferences in all situations are going to be dictatorships.”

 Therefore, the economics literature that evolved from this negative result has focused on studying scenarios where not all preferences are admissible.
-Assoc Prof Kunimoto adds, “This is an area that I’m currently concerned with in my research as well.
+Kunimoto adds, “This is an area that I’m currently concerned with in my research as well.
 After all, most people would prefer not to live within dictatorships, where misrepresenting their preferences are inconsequential.
 We want to give them the freedom of choice while encouraging them to offer personal information that helps in institutional design.
 So, the big question is: What would be a good characterisation of alternative scenarios where one can move away from dictatorship and form more ideal institutions and mechanisms?”

 Finding a robust way around

-Explaining that the research proposal focuses on the interaction among agents that occurs within the framework of an institution, Assoc Prof Kunimoto says, “In this case, we are assuming that the central authority, which is the social planner, has the power to commit to an institution – that is, a specific set of rules that govern what actions agents may take, and what the consequences of these actions are.”
+Explaining that the research proposal focuses on the interaction among agents that occurs within the framework of an institution, Kunimoto says, “In this case, we are assuming that the central authority, which is the social planner, has the power to commit to an institution – that is, a specific set of rules that govern what actions agents may take, and what the consequences of these actions are.”

 However, the authorities will not be able to dictate the outcomes that result, since these are determined by the actions agents take and cannot be a priori controlled.
-Prof Chatterji explains that hence, to achieve socially desirable outcomes, the design of the institution has to provide the agents with the right incentives.
+Chatterji explains that hence, to achieve socially desirable outcomes, the design of the institution has to provide the agents with the right incentives.

 “This means that the type of information we want to elicit from agents should not be too demanding.
 We must find ways to strike a balance between asking for too much detail and making do with more fundamental basic information on preferences.
 This is because when we ask for too many details, people sometimes become suspicious and are more likely to willingly or inadvertently misrepresent their true preferences,” he explains.